Rita Montero

-Rita Lucía Montero (4 May 1928 – 28 June 2013) was an Argentine theatre, cinema and television actress and singer.
+Rita Lucía Montero (4 May 1928 – 28 June 2013) was an Argentine theatre, cinema and television actress and singer of the classical era of Argentine cinema.

 Biography

 Montero was born into an Afro-Argentine family in the Palermo neighborhood of Buenos Aires in 1928.
 Her parents were Severo Miguel Montero and Zelmira Oturbé.
 Her paternal grandparents were Sergio Pantaleón Montero and Emilia Solari.
 Montero's family's oral history maintained that they were descended from enslaved Africans taken to Argentina by Guillermo Brown in the mid-19th century.